"We travel not to escape life, but for life not to escape us." - anonymous

 • Information: Golden Circle Route

-• The Haines Highway is one of the most spectacular drives in the North.
-In 2009 it was awarded the distinction of National Scenic Byway.
-It essentially follows the trail used by the Chilkat / Tinglit First Nations who traded with the Athabascan First Nations in the interior of the Yukon.
+• The Haines Highway is one of the most beautiful drives in the North.
+In 2009, it was named a National Scenic Byway.
+It follows the route used by the Chilkat/Tinglit First Nations, who traded with the Athabascan First Nations in Yukon’s interior.
 It is now part of the “Golden Circle Route” which links Whitehorse, Skagway, Haines and Haines Junction.

 • This route (map) includes a one-hour ride on the Alaska Marine Highway between Haines and Skagway.